joelouthan/Theologicus/src/pastorals/1-timothy1-1-11.md

 Do you want him to look the other way on one of your sins?
 That sin that you think that will make you happy, whole, content, secure, and safe?
 But Christ died to take that sin from you.
 He was crucified 2,000 years ago.
 What are you going to do?
 Hold on to sin so hard that you would go back in time, climb that bloody, piss-fece-soaked cross and extract your sin from his blood?

->Hebrews 9:27-28 (CSB) And just as it is appointed for people to die once—and after this, judgment— so also Christ, having been offered once to bear the sins of many, will appear a second time, not to bear sin, but to bring salvation to those who are waiting for him.
+>Hebrews 9:27-28 And just as it is appointed for people to die once—and after this, judgment— so also Christ, having been offered once to bear the sins of many, will appear a second time, not to bear sin, but to bring salvation to those who are waiting for him.

 Here is what the gospel of God calls you to do right now: repent because the kingdom of God is here.
 Here is your other choice: don't repent and let the wrath of God remain upon you.
 (John 3:36)